MrDaggubati/Dockerfiles/spark/README.md

  # CREDITS
   ------
- sourced and tweaked as needed from various influencers & geeks like Harishekon and Big Data europe.
+ learned by following various influencers & geeks like Harishekon and Big Data europe. tweaked, trimmed or modified changed as needed to fit into my own environment and use cases.